Healthy Active Learning

 megan.hitchcock@sporttaranaki.org.nz

-Prior to joining the Healthy Active Learning team, Megan taught for many years at Sacred Heart Girls’ College New Plymouth in the Intermediate and Secondary School areas of Health, Physical Education and Science.
+Before joining the Healthy Active Learning team, Megan taught at Sacred Heart Girls’ College in New Plymouth in the Intermediate and Secondary School areas of Health, Physical Education and Science.
 She has also taught in Wellington and London.
-Megan is excited to join the vibrant team at Sport Taranaki to help support kaiako in the region.
-She aims to help empower students to make informed decisions, fostering lifelong habits around hauora, contributing to healthy active communities together.
+Megan enjoys helping empower students to make informed decisions, fostering lifelong habits around hauora and contributing to healthy active communities.

 Case Studies